lokesh-cloudevops/cka-k8s/day27-multinode_cluster/readme.md

 ```
 >Note: The reason we are installing 1.29, so that in one of the later task, we can upgrade the cluster to 1.30

+containerd is runtime
+crictl is client (as same as docker)

 8) Configure `crictl` to work with `containerd`

 `sudo crictl config runtime-endpoint unix:///var/run/containerd/containerd.sock`